Do I Qualify?

 Louisiana

-Louisiana passed a law in August of 2022 that allows out of state medical marijuana patients to purchase their products in Louisiana while they are visiting.
-If you are a current patient with an out-of-state medical marijuana card visiting the state, just search for a Louisiana dispensary close to you to call them for specific details about how to use your current state’s medical marijuana card to purchase medical cannabis in Louisiana.
+Louisiana passed a law in August of 2022 that allows out-of-state medical marijuana patients to purchase their products in Louisiana while they are visiting.
+If you are a current patient with an out-of-state medical marijuana card visiting the state, you can search for a Louisiana dispensary close to you and call them for specific details about how to use your current state’s medical marijuana card to purchase medical cannabis in Louisiana.

 Maine